reedhewitt/loopy-php/README.md

 You can probably get the gist of Loopy's capabilities by browsing the souce code (it's only 50 lines), but here's a quick reference of available properties and methods.

 ## Properties
+`i`: Integer representing the index number of the current loop (zero-based by default).

 `first`: Boolean for whether you are in the first iteration of the loop.

 `not_first`: Boolean, opposite of `first`.